5 times beauty brands were accused of greenwashing and the lessons we can learn

 • If you want to talk about how animals are raised in your supply chain, Textile Exchange offers certifications for responsible wool, down, mohair and alpaca.
 These certifications will help to differentiate your brand from others who may be making unsubstantiated claims about animal welfare.

-To quality-check your brand’s sustainability claims, visit the Provenance Framework, our free-to-use rulebook to help brands avoid greenwashing in product claims.
+As shoppers become more and more attuned to greenwashing in the cosmetics industry, greenwashing brands stand to lose valuable credibility and brand trust.
+To quality-check your brand’s own sustainability claims, visit the Provenance Framework, our free-to-use rulebook to help brands avoid greenwashing in product claims.

 Do you want to boost conversion and brand trust with proof-backed sustainability claims on ecommerce?
 Learn how Provenance’s sustainability marketing technology can help your brand.